divideconcept/PyTorch-libtorch-U-Net/README.md

 # PyTorch/libtorch Customizable 1D/2D U-Net
 A customizable 1D/2D U-Net model for libtorch (PyTorch c++ UNet)
 Robin Lobel, March 2020 - Requires libtorch 1.4.0 or higher.
+CPU & CUDA compatible.
 Qt compatible.

 The default parameters produce the original 2D UNet ( https://arxiv.org/pdf/1505.04597.pdf ) with all core improvements activated, resulting in a fully convolutional 2D network.
 The default parameters for the 1D Unet are inspired by the Wave UNet ( https://arxiv.org/pdf/1806.03185.pdf ) with all core improvements activated, resulting in a fully convolutional 1D network.